mowgliamu/CreateAPIwithPython/README.md

 ## Pull Docker image from Google cloud
 `docker pull gcr.io/bookapi-297922/bookapiimage:latest`

-Check that you have the image by doing
+You can check that the image has been created successfully by running:

 `docker images`

 ## Start the API by running the server in background